citp/privacy-policy-historical/o/ou/out/outright.com.md

-> *The following text is extracted and transformed from the outright.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625094620id_/http%3A//www.godaddy.com/agreements/ShowDoc.aspx%3Fpageid%3D8830) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the outright.com privacy policy that was archived on 2015-04-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150408110928id_/http%3A//www.godaddy.com/agreements/ShowDoc.aspx%3Fpageid%3D8830) for the most accurate reproduction.*

 # Legal Agreement

+**Last Revised: September 19, 2013**

-Go Daddy Respects your privacy
+GoDaddy Respects your privacy

 This Privacy Policy describes how we collect and use the personally identifiable information you provide on our Site.
 It also describes the choices available to you regarding our use of your personally identifiable information and how you can access and update that information.